 This is my tutorial for placing LEDs inside Space Marine helmets.
-The photos show this technique applied to a Primaris Marine, but it can equally be applied to regular Marines, or indeed any other model that you feel would benefit from glowing eyes.
+The photos show this technique applied to a Horus Heresy Marine, but it can equally be applied to any Space Marine, or indeed any other model that you feel would benefit from glowing eyes.
 This is the updated February 2023 version of this tutorial.
 If you would like to read the original version from August 2018, it is archived here.

 I have a separate tutorial about designing LED circuits, basic LED soldering and resin casting.
 This tutorial assumes you’ve either read these, or are familiar with the techniques discussed (or have settled on an alternative in the case of resin casting).

-1. Start by selecting the type of battery you want to use.
-I prefer the CR2032 or CR2025 coin cells.
+Start by selecting the type of battery you want to use.
+I prefer CR2032 coin cells.
 These are the lithium memory back-up batteries you find in PC motherboards, among other things.
-I like these because they last a long time, can power the brighter 3V LEDs and most importantly, because they have a low profile that will fit inside a standard base for a 28mm model.
+I like these because they last a long time, can power the brighter 3V LEDs and – most importantly – because they have a low profile that will fit inside a standard base for a 28mm-scale model.

 You’ll also need to select a suitable battery holder.
 Many types are available and a selection are show below.
 Again, it’s important to pick one that will fit inside your base (possibly with a bit of trimming).

 2. Select Battery Holder